indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 Kanban boards help visualize *work-in-progress* (WIP).
 This is the amount of work that has been started but is not yet completed.
 A high amount of WIP could be sign of multitasking.
-Context switching (citation needed) is expensive and dramatically hinders the flow of work.
+Context switching is expensive and hinders the flow of work.

-### Stop starting, start finishing
+### 1.2 Reduce Batch Size

 To constrain WIP, we should reduce batch sizes.
 The idea originates from [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing "Lean manufacturing").